-Any event conducted by a student club or organization recognized by LECOM is considered a student-sponsored event.
-Events of this nature require the approval of the Office of Student Affairs and requests must be submitted in writing to the Office of Student Affairs.
+Any event conducted by a student club or organization recognized by LECOM is considered a studentsponsored event.
+Events of this nature require the approval of the Office of Student Affairs and requests must be submitted electronically via the event request form that is found at https://lecomsga.org to the Office of Student Affairs.
 Requests should include a statement of purpose and the facilities required for the event.
 Event scheduling forms requiring the use of institutional facilities are available through the Office of Student Affairs.
-All off-campus events sponsored by a LECOM club or organization are subject to the same approval process and must receive approval prior to the event or activity and prior to contacting any off-campus facility or organization to schedule or host the event.
+All off-campus events sponsored by a LECOM club or organization are subject to the same approval process and must receive approval prior to the event.
 Alcoholic beverages are prohibited at any LECOM sponsored student club or organization on or off-campus event or activity.
 No student organization may promote any gambling activities.
 Raffles may be conducted with permission.
-The faculty advisor for the participated student organization or the advisor's designee must be present for each student sponsored event.
+The faculty advisor for the participating student organization or the advisor's designee must be present for each student sponsored event.